brainhack-school2020/ArsIsabelle_BHS_Project/README.md

 ## Conclusion and acknowledgement

-I would like to acknowledge the assistance of Yann Harel as my Individual Instructor at the Brainhack School) and the contributions of my collaborators Fernando Llanos (for the classifiers original script), and Emily Coffey (for the dataset).
+I would like to acknowledge the assistance of Pierre Bellec, Tristan Glatard, and Yann Harel as my Individual Instructors at the Brainhack School) and the contributions of my collaborators Fernando Llanos (for the classifiers original script), and Emily Coffey (for the dataset).

-Although my project was implemented in MATLAB, this course made me more aware of the importance of open science practices.
-Thus, I would like to explore similar ML procedures in python during the remaining years of my PhD.
-The BHS course has allowed me to discover numerous resources in python and among my research, I found a relevant jupyter notebook developed by Christopher Holdgraf [Encoding and Decoding Models in Cognitive Electrophysiology](https://github.com/choldgraf/paper-encoding_decoding_electrophysiology).
-I would like to explore it as a next step.